 Many moons ago, I worked as a pediatric nurse on a medical-surgical unit at the children’s hospital.
 While there was a lot of flexibility with this job, and it came with good benefits and pay — it also came with a lot of stress.

 Over the course of a year, I had seven children crash on me.
 Seven situations where children were so sick, they almost died and had to be transferred to the PICU.
 This stress, coupled with crazy hours, put my body into a tailspin.

-I went to the doctor to tell them about my symptoms, panic attacks, weight gain, lethargy, sleep issues, and gastrointestinal problems to find out that I had hypothyroidism.
+I went to the doctor to tell him about my symptoms, panic attacks, anxiety, weight gain, chronic fatigue, sleep issues, and gastrointestinal problems to find out that I had hypothyroidism.
 A chronic illness that I will forever have to take medication for and one that often wreaks havoc on my overall well-being.

 Living with chronic illness can be a huge challenge.

-The good news is there are many freelance and home-based business opportunities that allow you to set your own schedule, making it easier to earn an income when you have a chronic illness.
+The good news is there are many independent contracting jobs, freelance careers, and home-based business opportunities that allow you to set your own schedule, making it easier to earn an income when you have a chronic illness.
 When you work for yourself, you can work when you’re feeling up to it and take breaks when you need to.

 If you’re struggling to keep a job and earn an income due to your chronic condition, here are some of the best work-at-home jobs for people with chronic illnesses.

-Blogging is a wonderful, flexible work-at-home career for people with chronic illnesses.
-It’s a great creative outlet, plus, you can share with others and improve their lives with your knowledge and experience.
+Blogging is a wonderful, flexible, work-at-home career for people with chronic illnesses.
+It’s a great creative outlet; plus, you can share helpful wisdom with others and improve their lives with your knowledge and experience.